fragrussu/qMRINet/README.md

 ## qMRINet: classes and tutorials
 qMRINet is based on 3 different python classes: `qmrisig`, `qmripar` and `qmriinterp`.
 These are defined in the [`deepqmri.py`](https://github.com/fragrussu/qMRINet/blob/master/tools/deepqmri.py) file.
 Additional details can be found [here](https://github.com/fragrussu/qMRINet/blob/master/tutorials/README.md).

+* `qmrisig` allows you to train a qMRINet by minimising a loss function measuring the *mean squared error* (MSE) between measured MRI signals and qMRINet signal predictions;
+* `qmripar` allows you to train a qMRINet by minimising a loss function measuring the *mean squared error* (MSE) between  ground truth tissue parameters and MRI signals and qMRINet tissue parameter predictions;
+* `qmriinterp` allows you to learn a resampling between different qMRI protocols (it essentially the same as the *predictor* sub-network of a [SARDU-Net](https://github.com/fragrussu/sardunet)).

 ## Citation
 If you use qMRINet, please remember to cite our work: